Th3HoopMan/small-magic-box/src/pages/articles/aaa-games-are-being-crushed-by-their-own-size-and-ambition.md

 I hate for this to be a shut up and dribble situation, but a lot of these studios should continue to have a foot planted where they started.
 Every game doesn’t need to have a sprawling open world.
 Every game doesn’t need to be online.
 Every game doesn’t need to be a live service.
 Sometimes people just want a good story and a fun mechanic.

 That’s not to say studios shouldn’t innovate, but there’s a reason those developers were so beloved back in the day, and there’s a reason Playstation has been seeing repeated success.
 It’s because well-crafted narratives and experiences resonate with people.
-For my sports fans out there, it’s why Seahawks fans were so pissed when their team threw the ball at the - yard line with the Superbowl on the line after they had successfully run the ball up to that point.
+For my sports fans out there, it’s why everyone was so baffled when the Seahwaks threw the ball at the 1-yard line with the Superbowl on the line.
+They had successfully run the ball up to that point and yet decided to abandon that strategy.
 Don’t fix what’s not broken.
 Continue to reward supporters by giving them experiences similar to what brought them to you in the first place.

 ### Changing of the Guard